Gattocrucco/lsqfitgp/docs/userguide.rst

     customs.rst
     in.rst
     out.rst
+    components.rst
     hyper.rst

 .. do one on hyperparameters in the input points with multidim
-.. and one on separating the components of the kernel with addtransf
+.. do one on optimization (solvers)